chrisschu/Poll_App/README.md

 # Poll App

 CHANGES 26.03.2020:

-    db changes
-    all questionnaire survey data is written in db valid survey check
-    bugfixes
+     changed checkbox/radiobuttons
+     position of retentionchecks

 NEXT CHANGES SOON:

-    little design changes in questionnaire
-    clearer variable names
+    clean up the code

 The idea behind this project is to make first experiences with **Mongodb, pymongo, virtuelenv** and **flask**.
-It contains a questionnaire which results will be inserted into the database.
+It contains a study which results will be inserted into the database.

 As database the cloud solution **MongoDB Atlas** will be used.